ChanChar/ChanChar.github.io/_posts/2015-03-27-tech-meetup.md

 at the time I remember I was just covering general MVC and this talk about how Jenkins was used within their app was outside my depth.
 I understood maybe 25% of what they were talking about but I made sure to write a quick note to see if I would be able to find some description when I got back home.
-It's not much of a con in the long run but it does feel like one when you're sitting there with the speaker's words goign right over your head.
+It's not much of a con in the long run but it does feel like one when you're sitting there with the speaker's words going right over your head.

 **Costs**